This page is due for a refresh.

 What is the R&S attribute bundle?

 The R&S category defines a bundle of attributes that SPs choose from.
 InCommon identity providers that support R&S release a minimal subset of this attribute bundle to R&S SPs.
-For details, see the deployment considerations for IdPs wiki page.
+See Section 5, Attribute Bundles in the REFEDS Research and Scholarship Entity Category description.

 Where can I find complete information on the Research & Scholarship Category?